BlakMajik/Hybrid-Density-Matrix-Framework/README.md

 ## 💡 The Core Insight: The "Screenshot Problem"

-In modern quantum information processing, state quality is traditionally measured via **Fidelity ($F$)**—essentially asking, *"How close is the final quantum state to our ideal target?"* However, looking at fidelity alone is like judging a complex, intensive video game by a single paused screenshot.
+In modern quantum information processing, state quality is traditionally measured via **Fidelity ($\mathcal{F}$)**—essentially asking, *"How close is the final quantum state to our ideal target?"* However, looking at fidelity alone is like judging a complex, intensive video game by a single paused screenshot.
 The image might look flawless (high fidelity), but it entirely hides the fact that the console is overheating, the memory is corrupting, and the system is seconds away from a catastrophic crash.

 As circuits grow deeper, a quantum state can maintain geometric proximity to its target while the underlying hardware pathways entirely degrade.
-This framework exposes the **Hidden Reliability Region**: a parametric space where states look ~95% successful under conventional fidelity metrics, yet possess critically low (~50%) operational trustworthiness.
+This framework exposes the **Hidden Reliability Region**: a parametric space where states look highly successful under conventional fidelity metrics ($\ge 90\%$), yet possess critically low operational trustworthiness.

 ---